(15692) 1984 RA

-' (provisional designation ') is a Hungaria asteroid from the innermost regions of the asteroid belt, approximately 2 km in diameter.
+' is a Hungaria asteroid from the innermost regions of the asteroid belt, approximately 2 km in diameter.
 It was discovered on 1 September 1984, by Italian astronomer Maria Barucci at the Palomar Observatory in California, United States.
 The presumed E-type asteroid has a longer-than average rotation period of 37.4 hours and possibly an elongated shape.

 Orbit and classification

 is a bright core member of the Hungaria family (003), a large family of three thousand asteroids located within the dynamical group with the same name.
 Hungarias form the innermost dense concentration of asteroids in the Solar System; they are inside the asteroid belt's core region, sometimes considered a completely independent population.

 The asteroid orbits the Sun in the innermost asteroid belt at a distance of 1.7–2.1 AU once every 2 years and 8 months (977 days; semi-major axis of 1.93 AU).
 Its orbit has an eccentricity of 0.10 and an inclination of 23° with respect to the ecliptic.
 The body's observation arc begins with a precovery found in the Digitized Sky Survey and taken at the Siding Spring Observatory in November 1977, almost 7 years prior to its official discovery observation at Palomar.